Growing up in a multiracial Hawaiian family, I was blessed to have been able to watch my elder family members cook traditional dishes.

 The Nutritional Benefits of Taro Leaves

-The body also needs vitamin C to make collagen which is a protein required to heal wounds.
-In addition vitamin C helps to improve the absorption of iron from plant-based foods and helps the immune system work properly and protect the body from disease.
+Vitamin C is a nutrient that acts as an antioxidant to help protect cells from damaging free radicals.
+The body also needs vitamin C to make collagen, which is a protein required to heal wounds.
+In addition, vitamin C helps to improve the absorption of iron from plant-based foods and helps the immune system work properly to protect the body from disease.

 Traditional and Authentic Flavors